apache/nifi/README.md

 ## Documentation

-See http://nifi.apache.org/ for the latest documentation.
+See http://nifi.apache.org/ for the latest NiFi documentation.

+See https://nifi.apache.org/minifi and https://cwiki.apache.org/confluence/display/MINIFI for the latest MiNiFi-specific documentation.

 ## License